harrycresswell/harry/content/uses.md

 [CCleaner](https://www.ccleaner.com/) is a handy tool for finding large files and freeing up space on your machine.

-I use [IFTTT](https://ifttt.com/) to send emails to myself, reminding me to do things that happen periodically.
-Things like updating the masked email address I use on this site.
-Or sending out my newsletter.
-Both of these things I only do once a month, so they’re easy to forget without IFTTT.

 [Mailwip](https://mailwip.com/) allows you to send and receive emails using unlimited addresses from your own domain.
 I use it with clients who wish to send emails using a business domain name from their personal Gmail account.

-I also use [Zapier](https://zapier.com/) (similar to IFTTT), mostly to pass form submissions to spreadsheets.

-[QuickTime Player](https://support.apple.com/en-gb/guide/quicktime-player/welcome/mac) seems to be the most stable app for creating offline screen recordings I can find.
+[QuickTime Player](https://support.apple.com/en-gb/guide/quicktime-player/welcome/mac) seems to be the most stable app I can find for creating offline screen recordings.

 [Apple Reminders](https://www.icloud.com/reminders/) is the tool I use to create shopping lists.
 It works great for shared lists.